mortonjt/metadata-ideas/metadata.md

+Here we will be revisiting and expanding upon the [qiime2.Metadata](https://github.com/qiime2/qiime2/blob/dev/qiime2/metadata/metadata.py) object.

 Requirements
 We want to be able to enable users to more easily annotate their metadata files.
 This means providing easy ways to